SAMANTHA SEDEROF

 -

-Finding creative solutions to personal and social problems
+Research and implementation of creative solutions to systemic personal and social problems

 -

-Development of new programs to better inform public engagement with public art and social action research
+Development of new programs to better inform public engagement with art and social action research

 -